- Course Number:

 - Lecture Hours:

 - Special Fee:

 Topics include Oregon real estate license and administrative rules, Oregon Residential Landlord and Tenant Act, record keeping, and anti-discrimination statutes.
-Satisfies Oregon REal Estate Broker pre-licensing requirements.
+Satisfies Oregon Real Estate Broker pre-licensing requirements.
+Audit available.

 Addendum to Course Description

 This course serves two primary audiences.
 The largest audience includes students seeking to satisfy State of Oregon Real Estate Agency broker requirements for licensing and the smaller audience includes students wishing to generally expand their knowledge about real estate.
 To satisfy the licensing education requirements students must pass (75% score or better) a comprehensive multiple choice final examination.

 Intended Outcomes for the course

 The primary instructional goal of Real Estate Broker Property Management is to introduce the student to the specialty and its attendant statutory requirements.
 By the end of the course each student should know and, when applicable, be able to apply: